 We want you to benefit from all the healing powers and age/sun damage erasing results that Kigelia has to offer.
 We stand behind our products and value our customers.
 All I Love Kigelia products are 100% Satisfaction Guaranteed.
 Just contact us and we will make arrangements for a refund for the product you return (freight not included).

-DISCLAIMER: All products are for external use only, do NOT ingest.
-Make sure you do NOT have any allergies to the product by testing a small area on your skin first.
+DISCLAIMER: Make sure you do NOT have any allergies to the product by testing a small area on your skin first.
 Pregnant women or people being treated for skin or hair problems should consult with a physician before using.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Results may vary.
 Kigelia is not FDA approved.

 • Antioxidant / Male Fertility Effect: Study on the antioxidant effect of KA fruit extract on normal rats showed a non-dose dependent elevation in testicular catalase, a significant decline in malondialdehyde and an up-regulation of glutathione.
 Results offer scientific basis for the use of Kigelia africana fruit extract in the treat of male infertility.